weltliteratur/blog/_drafts/2023-12-14-Key-Passages.markdown

 guides to link short quotations to the correct passage of the literary work.

-For our second approach, ProQuoLM, we fine-tune a German BERT **verlinken** for classification.
+For our second approach, ProQuoLM, we fine-tune a [German BERT](https://huggingface.co/dbmdz/bert-base-german-uncased) for classification.
 First, we identify potential short quotes, and then use the fine-tuned model to filter them.

 <table>